 Define Business Outcome Objectives, Metrics and Incentives

-- Define the desired business outcomes (KPIs) of the domain
+- Define the desired business outcomes (OKRs) of the domain

 - Confirm these outcome objectives align with the objectives of adjacent domains